House of the Dragon: Changes from the novels

-Creative differences between Condal and Martin
+Rift between Condal and Martin

-In 2025, showrunner Ryan Condal discussed creative tensions with author George R. R. Martin, citing disagreements over the adaptation of material from Martin's Fire & Blood.
+In September 2024, author George R. R. Martin published, then deleted, a blog post criticizing Ryan Condal and other showrunners over their past and planned changes to the source material regarding House of the Dragon.
+In March 2025, Condal discussed creative tensions with Martin, citing disagreements over the adaptation of material from Martin's Fire & Blood.
 In an interview with Entertainment Weekly, Condal described their past collaboration as "mutually fruitful" but noted that differences had developed regarding the show's narrative direction.

-The reported friction followed a since-deleted blog post from Martin in September 2024, in which he criticized changes made by Condal and HBO to the source material.
 Condal stated that he became aware of the post secondhand and expressed disappointment over the situation.
 He defended creative choices made in the series, including the exclusion of the character Maelor Targaryen from season 2, citing production limitations and the interpretive nature of Fire & Blood, which presents events as historical accounts rather than definitive canon.
 Condal acknowledged the difficulty of adapting a complex, expansive narrative within the constraints of television production and expressed hope for a future reconciliation with Martin.